Expecho/ImageObjectRecognizer/README.md

 The main purpose of this repository is not the tool itself, but the demonstration of several ways to call the [rate limited api](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) using multithreading techniques.
 When calls have to be throttled, backpressure has to be applied to the producer in a producer/consumer scenario.
 There are several implementations of the producer/consumer scenario in this repository:

-The current implemetations are based on the S1 pricing tier that allows for 10 calls per second to the computer vision api.
+The current implementations are based on the S1 pricing tier that allows for 10 calls per second to the computer vision api.

 |Technique|Description|
 |---|---|